sys4/smilla/INSTALL.md

 Copy src/smilla to /usr/local/sbin
 Copy conf/smilla.cfg to /etc

-Adopt the configuration file to your needs
+Adapt the configuration file to your needs

 Create the directory /run/smilla (or, if you changed the default, use the directory that you have specified).
 Change ownership of this directory to match